Fire Safety Statements

 - Failure to maintain essential fire safety measures (which is a separate offence) may also result in substantial financial penalties.

-Please see Council's Fact Sheet in regards to changes to the Legislative requirements which came into force 1 October 2017.
-A Guide for Building Owners and Building Fire Safety Statement Fact Sheet are also available from the State Government website.
+Please see Council's Fact Sheet in regard to changes to the Legislative changes which commenced on 1 October 2017.